Art In Motion (AIM)

 Landscapes and cityscapes of the Midwest including Chicago and Madison. / Functional pieces, also brand new for me garden totem poles. / Photography - nature, wildlife and landscape images.
 Watercolor paintings - small prints of abstract landscapes.

-Each unique bird pod is created through the process of wet felting wool and other natural fibers into a 3 dimensional form.
-Wool locks, silk, bamboo and flax fibers , as well as small treasures collected on hikes through the woods....add embellishments to make each piece unique
+Terri creates each unique bird pod through the process of wet felting wool and other natural fibers into a 3 dimensional form.
+Wool locks, silk, bamboo and flax fibers , as well as small treasures collected on hikes through the woods....add embellishments to make each piece unique. / Nature-inspired handcrafted jewelry in copper, and sometimes sterling silver or brass.
+Much of Julie’s jewelry is created using a technique known as fold-forming, combined with etching and traditional metalsmith techniques.
+Stones, beads, found objects, or handmade metal and beaded chains are sometimes included.
+Each piece of jewelry is a small sculptural piece of wearable art.

 Helen Klebesadel Art / Daniel Torres

-Vibrant watercolor paintings on paper and canvas that run gamut from careful studies to poetic, symbolic and sometimes political representations of nature and human nature.
+Helen paints vibrant watercolor paintings on paper and canvas that run gamut from careful studies to poetic, symbolic and sometimes political representations of nature and human nature. / Daniel focuses on portraits, figures, and explorations of identity —-vibrant watercolors on paper.

 Rachel Imsland